-Depending on your employment type you may also need to be given other information statements when you start work or enter into a fixed term contract.
+Your employer may also need to give you other information statements when you start work or enter into a fixed term contract.

-For casual employees that includes the Casual Employment Information Statement, available at fairwork.gov.au/ceis
+For casual employees, this includes the Casual Employment Information Statement.
+You can find it at fairwork.gov.au/ceis

-For employees engaged on a fixed term contract that includes the Fixed Term Contract Information Statement available at fairwork.gov.au/ftcis
+For employees engaged on a fixed term contract, this includes the Fixed Term Contract Information Statement.
+You can find it at fairwork.gov.au/ftcis